Companies are required to keep proper books of account which give a true and fair view of the company’s financial affairs.

 These include the following:

-Please note that section 288(1), CA 2014, specifies that a company’s first financial year begins upon incorporation and ends on a date no more than 18 months after that date.
+Please note that section 288(1) of the Companies Act 2014, specifies that a company’s first financial year begins upon incorporation and ends on a date no more than 18 months after that date.
 This gives a company the flexibility to use their first full annual return (required to be filed no later than 18 months after incorporation) to file financial statements for a period shorter than 18 months in order to achieve the desired ARD / FYE combination, bearing in mind that the ARD cannot be more than 9 months after the financial year end.

 Fixing of Length of Financial Periods